ansas/ebay-rest-api/docs/Api/ScheduleApi.md

 This method deletes an existing schedule.
-Specify the schedule to delete using the schedule_id path parameter.
+Specify the schedule to delete using the <strong>schedule_id</strong> path parameter.

 ### Example